 Seven years of conflict in Syria have exacted an enormous human toll and led to widespread physical destruction.
 The psychological impact of the war, although less visible, has been just as devastating.
 The levels of trauma and distress impacting Syrian civilians, especially children have been staggering with nearly 500,000 killed, half the population displaced and more than 13 million Syrians in need of humanitarian assistance.
 The traumatic impact of the Syrian conflict is less often acknowledged, but could significantly impair the ability of Syrian civilians to recover and build a more peaceful future.

 Syrian doctors and humanitarian relief experts have increasingly engaged on this issue and are developing new and innovative approaches to help address and heal these invisible wounds.
-Please join USIP and specialists from the Syrian American Medical Society, the U.S. State Department and Save the Children for a panel discussion, addressing an aspect of the Syrian conflict that often receives less attention than it deserves.
+USIP and specialists from the Syrian American Medical Society, the U.S. State Department and Save the Children hosted a panel discussion, addressing an aspect of the Syrian conflict that often receives less attention than it deserves.

 Nancy Lindborg, opening remarks

 Mona Yacoubian, moderator

 Senior Advisor, Syria, the Middle East and North Africa, USIP